tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 *Glossary*

-Folder
+Object: a file or directory
 DMD: distributed mutable directory
+Folder: an abstract directory that is synchronized between clients.
+  (A folder is not the same as the directory corresponding to it on any particular client, nor is it the same as a DMD.)
-Descendant: a direct or indirect child in a directory or folder tree Subpath
+Descendant: a direct or indirect child in a directory or folder tree
-Subfolder
-Object: a file or directory
+Subfolder: a folder that is a descendant of a magic folder
+Subpath: the path from a magic folder to one of its descendants

 *Detecting remote changes*